Marissa Lelogeais is not a person defined by her disabilities.

-For anyone with cerebral palsy she has the following advice - “To never give up on their dreams.
+For anyone with challenges she has the following advice - “To never give up on their dreams.
 You may think that your dream is unattainable.
 Believe me, I did.
-But when you're determined enough and have people that support you, anything is possible.
-You might not be able to do it to the same extent as someone who doesn't have any disabilities at all, but you can still do it.”
-Mar also believes in the importance of cerebral palsy research, such as that being undertaken with help from the Cerebral Palsy Alliance Research Foundation, “because it can help shape the lives of the people who are here and the people who will come after us.”
+But when you’re determined enough and have people that support you, anything is possible.
+You might not be able to do it to the same extent as someone who doesn’t have any disabilities at all, but you can still do it.”

 No upcoming events.